brianloveswords/throttle-function/README.md

 const throttle = require('throttle-function')
 const api = require('./api')

-const getWhatever = throttle(api.getWhatever, {
-  // call a maximum of 180 times per 15 minute window
+// call a maximum of 180 times per 15 minute window var getWhatever = throttle(api.getWhatever, {
-  window: 15 * 60,
+  window: 15 * 60, // window is in seconds
   limit: 180
 })

+// you can also use straight up milliseconds getWhatever = throttle(api.getWhatever, 5000)

 // this will fire off every 5 seconds instead of immediately getWhatever()